Egbert, Missouri

+Unincorporated community in Missouri, U.S.

 Egbert is an unincorporated community in Montgomery County, in the U.S. state of Missouri.

 History

 A post office called Egbert was established in 1900, and remained in operation until 1907.
 The community has the name of Egbert Gregory, an early settler.
+Despite its brief official existence, the small settlement serves as a quiet reminder of the pioneer spirit that shaped the region's early landscape.